Scope of Practice

 - Should a licensee renew after the October 31st deadline, he/she will be assessed a $60 Late Renewal Fee in addition to providing the above materials.
 Provisional licensees may lapse for a period of 90 days and have until January 31st to remit all renewal materials to the Board.
 If all late renewal materials are not received by the Board by January 31st, then the Provisional License will expire and the individual must re-apply for Provisional Licensure entirely.

-Additional Info for Licensee
+Additional Information for the Licensee

 - Please keep in mind that it takes about 4-6 weeks for the NBCC to process and send out Official Score Reports after taking the NCE or the NCMHCE.
 Please plan accordingly.